 One of the chief weapons these well-funded groups are using against pipelines is to assert that they are dangerous.
 The groups will comb through decades of records to find the tragic, and thankfully extremely rare, ruptures leading to injury.
-Yet fear-mongering about pipelines is like claiming that airplanes are not the safest form of travel because, unfortunately, airline accidents occasionally happen.
+Yet fearmongering about pipelines is like claiming that airplanes are not the safest form of travel because, unfortunately, airline accidents occasionally happen.
 Indeed, according to government statistics, we each face a greater risk from car accidents than airplane accidents - and much greater than pipeline accidents.

 In fact, the pipeline industry as a whole gets safer every year.
-According to the federal safety regulator, the Pipeline and Hazardous Materials Safety Administration (PHMSA), pipeline incidents causing death or major injuries dropped nearly 33 percent from almost 44 per year for the decade from 2000-2009, to 29.4 per year from 2010-2019.1
+According to the federal safety regulator, the Pipeline and Hazardous Materials Safety Administration (PHMSA), pipeline incidents causing death or major injuries dropped over 25 percent from almost an average of 40 per year for the decade from 2004-2013, to 29.7 per year from 2014-2023.1